 - Ingrown Hairs – As my incision healed I’d occasionally get painful ingrown hairs along the incision line.
 Sometimes they’d get red and hurt a bit but would clear up on their own.
 If yours doesn’t, or you see drainage – let your Dr know!

-- Skin Puckering at Incision – I had a little bit of puckering skin at the end of my incision with Quinn, at first I wondered if my skin was going to be like that forever it looked strange!
+- Skin Puckering at Incision – I had a little bit of puckering skin at the end of my incision with Q, at first I wondered if my skin was going to be like that forever it looked strange!
 But…after I healed… it disappeared and everything smoothed out.

 - Post-op Dr Visits – I wasn’t aware that you’d have to take your baby in to see their Dr or Pediatrician so soon after delivery for their first initial well-child check.
 I want to say it is within the first week or so.
 This is tough no matter what kind of delivery you have but was especially hard after a c-section.
 Leaving the house was rough!
 Make sure to have a game plan on someone coming with you and if you have multiple children have someone on deck to watch the other(s) at home so you can just go with the baby and your spouse/significant other.
 Make it as easy on yourself as possible!